 appveyor.yml configuration only.

-skip_commits.message setting allows skipping commits with a message matching regular expression.
+skip_commits.message setting allows skipping commits with a message title matching regular expression.

 For example, the following configuration won’t start new builds on commits with

 Regular expressions should be surrounded by /, otherwise Appveyor will do simple case insensitive string comparison.

 NOTE: AppVeyor searches for skip commit string in the commit message title only (text before first empty line) only.
 This is done to prevent confusion when squashed commits are not being built in case older commit (in the squashed commits list) has skip commit string.

 AppVeyor searches for [skip ci] / [ci skip] / [skip appveyor] in the commit message title only.
 This avoids confusion when squashing commits, in particular with the GitHub squash-and-merge feature.

 AppVeyor supports “standard” directives to skip a build of particular commit.

 [ci skip] to commit message title and build won’t be triggered by AppVeyor for that commit.
 Or explicitly skip AppVeyor only with